menandmice/micetro_docs/guides/implementation/ad_user_auth.rst

 1. Navigate to :menuselection:`Admin --> Configuration` and select :guilabel:`Users` in the filtering sidebar.

 2. To add a new user, click :guilabel:`Create`.
 Fill in the details, selecting :guilabel:`Active Directory` from the **Authentication type** drop-down list.
-For more information about how to create users, see :ref:`acl-users`.(If Men&Mice Central is not running on a Windows machine, only the Micetro authentication method will be available.)
+For more information about how to create users, see :ref:`acl-users`.(If Micetro Central is not running on a Windows machine, only the Micetro authentication method will be available.)

 3. To modify an existing user, double-click the user's name to display the **Edit Properties** dialog box and select :guilabel:`Active Directory` from the **Authentication type** drop-down list